Microsoft/ATADocs.pt-br/ATPDocs/suspicious-activity-guide.md

 ## <a name="honeytoken-activity"></a>Atividade de Honeytoken
 <a name="honeytoken-activity"></a>

-*Antigo nome:* atividade de Honeytoken
+*Nome anterior:* Atividade de Honeytoken

 **Descrição**